mongodb/terraform-provider-mongodbatlas/website/docs/d/cloud_provider_snapshot_backup_policy.html.markdown

 * `next_snapshot` - UTC ISO 8601 formatted point in time when Atlas will take the next snapshot.
 * `reference_hour_of_day` - UTC Hour of day between 0 and 23 representing which hour of the day that Atlas takes a snapshot.
 * `reference_minute_of_hour` - UTC Minute of day between 0 and 59 representing which minute of the referenceHourOfDay that Atlas takes the snapshot.
-* `restore_window_days` - Specifies a restore window in days for the cloud provider backup to maintain.
+* `restore_window_days` - Specifies a restore window in days for cloud backup to maintain.

 ### Policies
 * `policies` - A list of policy definitions for the cluster.